timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog/default/system/sc-architecture-system
 ```
-In addition to a link to jump to the related source code, there is also one to access the **technical documentation** which can be written in Markdown format in a source-code repository and displayed alongside the relevant catalog entries.
+In addition to a link to jump to the related source code, there is also one to access the **technical documentation**, which can be written in Markdown format in a source-code repository and displayed alongside the relevant catalog entries.
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/docs/default/System/sc-architecture-system
 ```